-Not Securing Luggage and Cargo: Not securing cargo while driving is dangerous as it could move or be crushed during sudden braking or a collision and cause injury.
-Make sure luggage and cargo is secured before driving.
+Not securing cargo while driving is dangerous as it could move or be crushed during sudden braking or a collision and cause injury.

 Use the loops in the luggage compartment to secure cargo with a rope or net.
 The tensile strength of the loops is 196 N (20 kgf, 44 lbf).
 Do not apply excessive force to the loops as it will damage them.